How Long to Keep Homeowners Insurance Policy Records

 Keeping Home Insurance Policy Records: FAQ

-Below are some frequently asked questions to help guide you on the best practices for maintaining this important documentation.
+We answer common questions to help guide you on the best practices for maintaining your homeowners insurance policy records.

 How long should you keep your homeowners insurance policy?